The hands-on exhibitions and underground coal mining tour offer wonderful opportunities for our visitors to learn, explore, interact and share.

-The Exhibition Coal Mine operates on a seasonal schedule, opening on April 1 and closing November 2.
+The Exhibition Coal Mine operates on a seasonal schedule, opening on April 1 through November 1.
 Visitors are asked to bring a jacket because the temperature is always 58 degrees inside the Mine.

 Adjacent to the Exhibition Mine, the Youth Museum of Southern West Virginia is open to the public year round and available at any time for pre-arranged tour groups.

 TheYouth Museum’s central exhibit area features an average of three different interactive exhibits yearly.
 Group tours include a visit to the Museum’s Planetarium.
 Seasonal programs highlight constellations, visible planets and special celestial events.